2021–22 North American winter: Late February winter storm

 A very large winter storm affected 265 million people towards the end of February.
 Portions of Interstate 5 in California were closed as a result of the snow.
+Record breaking snow in Flagstaff, Arizona also forced a closure on Interstate 40.
 In Wichita Falls, Texas, temperatures fell from 77 F on Monday to the teens by Wednesday, with sleet falling.
+Austin saw their largest 24 hour temperature drop on record, from 88 F to 32 F, from Tuesday to Wednesday.
 A fatal car crash in Tennessee killed one person.
 There was also a child who died on a frozen bridge in Kentucky.
 There were also 52 injuries in Missouri due to a combined 402 car crashes.
 33,000 customers in Arkansas, and 15,000 in Tennessee lost power.
 The Missouri car crashes caused 4 deaths.
 In the Northeast, temperatures fell from nearly 70 F on Wednesday to the 30s Fahrenheit by Friday.
 In fact, Bangor, Maine even set a record February temperature on February 23, 2022, at 65 F, and Islip, New York tied their monthly record high of 68 F, although the monthly record in Islip would be broken on February 16, 2023.
 Bath, Pennsylvania saw 0.6 in of freezing rain, while Mooers, New York had 12 in of snow, Madison, New Hampshire had 11.5 in of snow, and Boston had 8.5 in of snow.
 A seventh fatality occurred in a 30 car pileup on Interstate 89 in Milton, Vermont.

 Mid-March winter storm and cold wave

 A winter storm developed on March 9 as a shortwave trough over the High Plains and Midwest before moving eastward and dropping moderate to heavy accumulations across the region from March 9–10.
-It was unofficially named “Winter Storm Quinlan” by the Weather Channel.
+It was unofficially named Winter Storm Quinlan by the Weather Channel.
 On March 12, snow got over 10.0 in in the interior and a dusting on the Interstate 95 corridor, and a 73 car pileup in Pennsylvania caused ten injuries.
 Over 143,000 customers lost power.
+Heavy snow in the Pittsburgh metropolitan area forced speed restrictions on Interstate 70 and Interstate 79.
 Rockwood, Maine saw the peak of 14 in.
 Snow even fell as far south as Louisiana and Mississippi, but quickly melted.
-High winds at High Point Monument reached 82 mph, faster then any gust during Hurricane Sandy at that location, while in Ocala, Florida, a tornado touched down, which was rated EF1.
+High winds at High Point Monument reached 82 mph, faster than any gust during Hurricane Sandy at that location, while in Ocala, Florida, a tornado touched down, which was rated EF1.
+The strong winds also resulted in the upper level of the Verrazzano-Narrows Bridge being closed.